NASA-AMMOS/3DTilesRendererJS/README.md

 getBoundingSphere( sphere : Sphere ) : boolean;
 ```

 Sets `sphere` to the bounding sphere that encapsulates the root of the tile set.
-Returns `false` if the tile root was not loaded.
+Returns `false` if the tile root is not loaded and the bounding sphere cannot be set.

 ### .hasCamera